Sitel (TV channel): Programmes

-Sitel Television was founded on 22 January 1993, as the second private and independent TV station in North Macedonia.
+Sitel Television was founded on 17 September 1994, as the second private and independent TV station in North Macedonia.
 The current number of employees is approximately 150 (managing and editorial board, journalists, reporters, announcers, technical staff, marketing and administration) and there are also a large number of correspondents and external cooperators.
-Sitel TV airs many types of genres, including information, culture, arts, documentaries, entertainment, sports and children's programs.
-However, the main output is "Informative programming", which includes central news bulletins aired at 19:00 and 23:00 (or 23:15), short news aired at 16:00, as well as round tables, interviews and dialogues.
+Sitel TV airs various genres, including information, culture, arts, documentaries, entertainment, sports and children's programs.
+However, the main output is "informative programming", which includes central news bulletins aired at 19:00 and 23:00 (or 23:15), short news aired at 16:00, as well as round tables, interviews and dialogues.
+The channels evening news programming is presented by Ivan Kuzmanovski, Marjan Nikolovski, Valentin Nikoloski or Slavica Arsova, the latter of who also serves as the network's Chief News Editor.

-Recent polls of Macedonian viewers suggest that Sitel TV is the most watched television broadcaster in North Macedonia since the previously most popular A1 channel has slipped into insolvency.
+Polls of viewers have suggested that Sitel TV is the most watched television broadcaster in North Macedonia since the previously most popular A1 channel slipped into insolvency in 2011.

-In the beginning of 2007, Sitel TV began broadcasting its program over a satellite that covers everywhere in the world.
-Currently, it broadcasts on Eutelsat W2 and Intelsat 901 to audiences in Europe, USA, Canada and Australia.
+In the beginning of 2007, Sitel TV began broadcasting its program through satellite, covering nations worldwide.
+Currently, the network broadcasts on Eutelsat 16A, Astra 3C, Eutelsat 172B and Intelsat 901 to audiences in Europe, Australia, USA and Canada.